 But some of the lessons seem to be sticking.
 The five-time All-Star has scored at least 23 points in five of his last seven games, averaging 23.0 points on 69.5 percent shooting over that stretch.

 He's no longer the offensive centerpiece, but he can play that role in support of the actual No. 1.
-And even if he's second in charge, he's still the No. 2 scorer and rebounder on one of only two teams with an .800-plus winning percentage.
+And he's still the No. 2 scorer and rebounder on one of only two teams with an .800-plus winning percentage.

 That's enough to keep Aldridge just ahead of do-everything veteran Paul Millsap and up-and-comers Jabari Parker and Julius Randle.